practicusai/docs/docs/tutorial/data-analysis-intro.md

 ![graph 3](img/data-analysis-intro/ice-cream-graph-3.png)

-- Move your mouse over the blue line, and you will see the coordinates changing at top right
+- Move your mouse over the blue line, and you will see the coordinates changing at the top right
 - Click on zoom, move your mouse to any spot, left-click and hold to draw a rectangle.
 You will zoom into that area
 - Click on Pan, left-click and hold a spot and move around

 Now let's use a more exciting data set:

-- Go back to _Explore_ tab and load the below file:
+- Go back to the _Explore_ tab and load the file below:
 - home > practicus > samples > data > insurance.csv

 ![load insurance](img/data-analysis-intro/insurance-load.png)